hacks-guide/Guide-WiiU/docs/user-guide/vwii/installing-cioses.md

 ## Installing cIOSes

-!> Make sure you have no `.wad` files anywhere else than in the `apps` folder on your SD Card.

 1. Power on your Wii U and launch vWii.
 1. Launch The Homebrew Channel.
 1. Launch d2x cIOS Installer.